Takadagawa stable: History

 On 10 April 2020, the Sumo Association announced that an undisclosed wrestler had tested positive for the coronavirus.
-It was later confirmed to be Shobushi of Takadagawa Stable, a sandanme wrestler who died from coronavirus complications on 13 May 2020.
-It had also been announced in late April 2020 that seven individuals, including Takadagawa's stablemaster and jūryō wrestler Hakuyozan, were hospitalized after testing positive for the virus.
+It was later confirmed to be Shobushi of Takadagawa Stable, a wrestler who died from coronavirus complications on 13 May 2020.
+It had also been announced in late April 2020 that seven individuals, including Takadagawa's stablemaster and wrestler Hakuyozan, were hospitalized after testing positive for the virus.
 The stable was only one of the 45 stables in sumo not included in the "all-clear" antibody test results issued by the Sumo Association on 6 July 2020.
-The tate-gyōji at the stable, Shikimori Inosuke, missed the July 2020 tournament with an unspecified illness.
+The at the stable, Shikimori Inosuke, missed the July 2020 tournament with an unspecified illness.

 In October 2024 a member of the Tokai University judo club, Ryōtarō Okada, announced that he would be joining Takadagawa Stable, becoming the first judo club member in school history to enter professional sumo.
 Okada said he was encouraged to become a sumo wrestler by 2020 Summer Olympic gold medalist Aaron Wolf, who trained with Okada as a member of the same judo club.